 The first day of the Christmas shopping season is almost upon us!

 It’s official, Christmas is nearly here and the busiest shopping day of the year is fast approaching.
 On Black Friday, companies worldwide offer highly-promoted, highly-tempting sales whilst eager shoppers compete for the best deals.
 At Forage, we don't offer any deals on Black Friday.
-Instead, we donate our profits to the charity War on Want, but why?
+Instead, we donate to the charity War on Want, but why?

 As an independent business, it’s important to keep an eye on major shopping events.
 Valentines day, Halloween, Christmas, and of course Black Friday all offer the opportunity to connect your brand with a new customer-base.

 I follow many brands of similar scale and size on social media platforms.
 Many of my closest friends, whom I have met over the years in India and at festivals run small brands like mine.
 Each year I see them offering generous Black Friday discounts.
 20% off, 30% off...
 50% off!

 Can these independent businesses really afford to be slashing their prices by those margins?
 Usually, the answer is no.

 These products have taken time and love to produce.
 They have been made on a small scale, and ethically.
 Each product sold goes towards putting food on their tables and growing their little businesses.
 I believe that these independants risk sacrificing 100% of their profits for a whole day in order to attract new customers and keep up with the major retailers on Black Friday.
 Would any of those large-scale retailers do the same?
 Again, the answer is no.

 Savvy shopping means waiting for flash sales or researching discount codes to get the most bang for your buck.
 We are all motivated by price.
 However, we also cannot ignore that “free” never really means free.
 When the cost of something is so cheap that it seems too good to be true, the price is paid somewhere down the line.
 If it's not paid by the brand losing profit, then it may be through cutting corners socially, environmentally, or on quality.